 De-cluttering Synthetic vs Simulated Diamonds

 Until a few years back, your customers only had one choice when purchasing diamond jewelry, Natural Diamonds.
-With new technological advances, there is an alternative available with synthetic (lab-grown) diamonds, which has confused consumers.
+With new technological advances, an alternative is available with synthetic (lab-grown) diamonds, which has confused consumers.
 Simulant diamonds further compound this confusion.
 The confusion arises due to the lack of understanding of the difference between the terms synthetic and simulant.
-It is necessary to de-clutter the crucial difference between the two.
-To help your customers can make an informed purchase.
+Therefore, it is necessary to de-clutter the crucial difference between the two.
+To help your customers make an informed purchase.

 Synthetic diamonds created in the 1950s are an excellent choice for someone desiring a diamond but leery of the cost.
 Not only are lab-created diamonds indistinguishable to the human eye from their natural counterparts.
 They are, in fact, chemically and physically the same as diamonds.
 Oddly enough, the only difference is that mined diamonds have small quantities of nitrogen interspersed throughout the gem, while lab-created diamonds do not.

 The only component of a diamond is carbon.
 A carbon graphite “seed” is put under high temperatures and vast pressures (HPHT), causing the carbon to melt and harden into a diamond.
 We can also expose the seed graphite to carbon-containing gasses such as methane in a process called Chemical Vapor Deposition, or CVD.
 Those gasses are heated until they turn into plasma, and the carbon from the gas grows on the seed carbon, forming the diamond.
 Each method creates real diamonds, with up-front pricing significantly less than a mined diamond.